OmarAlmighty/MURMURO/README.md

 # User Documentation
 A full documentation of the translator model will be provided through the web site that hosts model.
 The site will also have a description of the chat and live translation application.
-#  Assumptions and Dependencies
-The dataset that will be used to train translation model is from Kaggle named “ASL alphabet” and American Sign Language Lexicon Video Dataset (ASLLVD) which is used to train model on each single word.

 # User Interfaces
 The user interface is simple as any popular chat application found in the market with a side menu for other functionalities.
 The difference is in what the product will contain, as noted earlier, the application will consider some deaf people cannot read/write so the application will heavily depend on icons and images.
 In addition, the application must at the deaf person interface, a major part of the screen is provided for avatar that will model the messages received from other side.